Laytonmar05/Reading-Notes/js-methods.md

 15. How am I suppose to know what to search for in Google?

-- an easy way to search for methods that would help solve your algorithm is to use this pattern: -"how to" + :do the thing" + "data type" + "JS"
+- An easy way to search for methods that would help solve your algorithm is to use this pattern: -"how to" + :do the thing" + "data type" + "JS"